master-of-zen/Av1an/README.md

                             By default used 10 bit encoding.
                             Constant quality mode for Aomenc

-    -enc --encoder          Encoder to use (aomenc or rav1e or svt_av1.
-Default: aomenc)
+    -enc --encoder          Encoder to use (aom or rav1e or svt_av1.
+Default: aom)
                             Example: -enc rav1e

     -e   --encoding_params  Encoder settings flags (If not set, will be used default parameters.